rectorphp/getrector-com/data/blog/posts/2022/2022-02-07-success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application.md

 We started the migration with Rector 0.9.x, and it's 0.12.x now!
 At 2020-2021, Rector was changing and evolving at a very high speed, and sometimes there were unstable versions with bugs.
 Also, some of our custom rules relied on Rector core codes, so there were significant breaking changes during the migration.

-However, issues were already recognized by the community most times, and the fixes were extremely fast.
+However, issues were already recognized by the community, and the fixes were extremely fast.

 I very much appreciate the hard work of Tomas, other core developers, and the community of Rector!